California wildfire victims helped by Salvation Army, Red Cross

 The foundation works with local fire agencies to provide immediate, on-site assistance to families that have suffered a residential loss of at least 25 percent, according to its website.

-It’s also providing assistance to those who have been impacted by the wildfires in Southern California, which have scorched more than 170,000 acres, destroyed more than 1,000 structures and have forced at least 200,000 evacuations thus far.
+It’s also providing assistance to those who have been impacted by the wildfires in Southern California, which have scorched hundreds of thousands of acres, destroyed more than 1,000 structures and have forced more than 200,000 Southern Californians to evacuate at the height of the fires.

 The foundation has given roughly 500 gift cards to Southern Californians who have been affected by the wildfires, Lou Paulson, chairman of the California Fire Foundation, told Fox News.